MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise3"/></a>
 ## Exercise 3: Set up Batch Shipyard (macOS)

-**Note: If setup fails at any point in this exercise, try using a Windows 10 virtual machine on Azure rather than your local PC.** Instructions for creating a Windows 10 VM can be found [here](Windows VM.html).
+**Note: If setup fails at any point in this exercise, try using a Windows 10 virtual machine on Azure rather than your local PC.** Instructions for creating a Windows 10 VM can be found [here](https://github.com/MSRConnections/Azure-training-course/blob/master/Content/Batch/Windows%20VM.html).

-macOS comes with Python preinstalled, but using the preinstalled version of Python with Batch Shipyard is problematic.
+macOS comes with Python preinstalled, but using the preinstalled version of Python with Azure Batch Shipyard is problematic.
 Batch Shipyard works best with Python 3 installed on a Mac.
 Python 3 can coexist with Python 2 without interference.
-In this exercise, you will download and install Python 3, and then use PiPy, the Python package manager, to install the dependencies for Python for Batch Shipyard.
+In this exercise, you will download and install Python 3, and then use PiPy, the Python package manager, to install the dependencies for Batch Shipyard.

 1. Visit https://www.python.org/downloads/ to download the latest version of Python for the Mac.
 Click **Download Python 3.x.x** to start the download.